-The dimensions for the rack measure at 46” x 50” x 85” in entirety.
+The dimensions for the power rack measure at 46” x 50” x 85” in entirety.
 The steel construction is constituted of 12 and 14 gauge double gusseted stainless steel that can sustain a maximum weight of 300 lbs.

 We admired the versatility of the overall power rack.
 You can easily use it as a body-weight station or as an efficient equipment for resistance training.

-The overhead work-bar on the rack could be used for body-weight training, which makes it a suitable free-standing pull-up bar.
+The overhead work-bar on the power rack could be used for body-weight training, which makes it a suitable free-standing pull-up bar.
 We used for doing static pull-ups, levers, and toes-to-bar.

 Make sure that you do not tighten the bolts until each bolt is in place.
-This will help the rack to sit correctly and stabilize the structure.
+This will help the power rack to sit correctly and stabilize the structure.

 We were able to do our squats alright: both front and back ones.
 You could also do your bench presses in it.
 But avoid doing any crossfit pull up swings on it.